risor-io/risor/docs/syntax.md

 }
 ```

-This simple form will loop until a `break` is executed:
+The "simple" style will loop until a `break` statement is reached:

 ```go
 for {